Holiday inspiration currently loading...

-This historic hotel was once regarded as the pinnacle of luxury accommodation in the west of Scotland and regularly welcomed captains of industry and their families, who descended on Machrihanish for summer holidays with their steamer trunks and visions of relaxing times on the beach and golf links.
+This historic hotel once regularly welcomed captains of industry and their families, who descended on Machrihanish for summer holidays with their steamer trunks and visions of relaxing times on the beach and golf links.
 Now fully restored, with just 22 rooms and suites, it brings sophistication to the area once again.
 Imagine waking up in the morning to views of the sparkling Atlantic across to the isles of Islay and Jura, enjoying a hearty Scottish breakfast, and then heading out for a day’s exploring.
-And when it’s time to kick back, the hotel will please even the most discriminating visitor with its’ world-class malt whisky bar, steak house and state-of-the-art Spa.

 Tour Scotland’s best-kept secrets: the Cowal and Kintyre peninsulas.

-£595 per person for April & October, £655 per person for May to September.
+£985 per person for April & October and £1095 per person for May to September.

-All are based on 2 people sharing, for 6 nights with three on a bed & breakfast basis and three on a dinner, bed & breakfast basis ( in Carradale), and also includes a boat trip from Campbeltown to view the island of Sanda, and a one way fare for the Tarbert to Portavadie ferry, and day return ferry to Gigha for car and passengers.
+All are based on 2 people sharing, for seven nights on a bed and breakfast basis, with dinner included for two nights provided in Kilberry, and also includes a one way fare for the Tarbert to Portavadie ferry, and day return ferry to Gigha for car and passengers.